oshi/oshi/CONTRIBUTING.md

 #### Be Patient

-It's likely that your change will not be merged and that the nitpicky maintainers will ask you to do more, or fix seemingly benign problems.
-Hang on there!
+It's likely that your change will not be merged and that the nitpicky maintainers will ask you to do more, or fix seemingly benign problems like [choices of variable names](https://quotesondesign.com/phil-karlton/).
+Hang in there!

 #### Thank You